Schools Newsletter and School News

 The Education Team produce a half-termly Newsletter which is emailed to all church school Headteachers, Clergy, DBE Members, Chairs of Governors and all Foundation Governors.

-For the latest school news, please click here.
+For the latest school news, including the Diocesan Art Project, please click here.

 We are happy to send the Newsletter to individuals outside these groups - if you would like to be added to the circulation list please click here.